JanDW/ccsp-ui/README.md

 ### API

-The mock API is in a [separate repository](https://github.mit.edu/jandw/ccsp-api), and is served via Heroku so the [application can still be served via github pages](https://github.mit.edu/pages/jandw/ccsp-prototype-ui/).
+The mock API is in a [separate repository](https://github.com/jandw/ccsp-api), and is served via Heroku so the [application can still be served via github pages](https://jandw.github.io/ccsp-ui).

 ### The AngularJS webapp

 At the time of writing, I'm starting to develop this in AngularJS (it's outdated, but I need to learn it for another project).
-I've completed the [employee-facing new application form](https://github.mit.edu/jandw/ccsp-prototype-ui/blob/b649b573de8bf97e7938c4ee75bdd545eae3286d/new-application.html) using jQuery, and it will not be overhauled.
-Currently the [admin-facing new applications inbox](https://github.mit.edu/jandw/ccsp-prototype-ui/blob/b649b573de8bf97e7938c4ee75bdd545eae3286d/admin-inbox.html) and [admin-facing application detail view (WIP)](https://github.mit.edu/jandw/ccsp-prototype-ui/blob/b649b573de8bf97e7938c4ee75bdd545eae3286d/admin-application.html) are also using jQuery, but they're likely to be recreated in the AngularJS app.
+I've completed the [employee-facing new application form](https://github.com/JanDW/ccsp-ui/blob/772edb386dda225202d7379ab4a566f220fa1530/employee-ui/new-application.html) using jQuery, and it will not be overhauled.

 Anyway, here's how you start up the AngularJS app